 - Property damage

 Non-economic damages are awarded to compensate for the emotional and hard-to-value trauma you’ll experience after sustaining a catastrophic injury.

 - Mental anguish

 Punitive damages might also be available, but there must be clear and convincing evidence the defendant in your case acted intentionally or was grossly negligent.

 Can I Recover Compensation If I’m Partly Responsible for My Catastrophic Injury?

 Yes, but your financial award will be reduced.
-Florida has adopted a pure comparative negligence system, which provides that damages are reduced in direct proportion to the fault assigned.
+Florida has adopted a modified comparative negligence system, which provides that damages are reduced in direct proportion to the fault assigned.